Table of contents

-- Dplug is made for professional plug-in developers.
+- Dplug is solely made for professional plug-in developers.
 It can be used free of charge,

 however do not expect any personal support; it's not really a framework for beginners.

-- That said, Dplug's primary goal is to make authoring plug-ins a pleasant experience.
+- That said, Dplug tries to make authoring plug-ins a pleasant experience.

 # Easier life through Dplug